 Fit Small Business Case Study

-We developed an internal case study to evaluate the accounting software we review subjectively.
-Using the data we gathered from this case study, we are able to compare QuickBooks Online and Desktop across several key categories, such as pricing, ease of use, general features, A/P, A/R, and banking.
+We developed an internal case study to evaluate the accounting software we review objectively.
+Using the data we gathered from this case study, we can compare QuickBooks Online and Desktop across several key categories, such as value, ease of use, general features, A/P, A/R, and banking.

 The chart below shows how the two stack up against each other based on our case study.